mwmarkland/Things_Ive_Learned/chess.md

+## Notes from Matt Jensen

+My chess "muse".

+*As white I play 1.d4 usually followed by 2.c4, pawn from g2-g3 and Bg2.
+As black I like to play the Caro-Kann against 1.e4 and the Semi-Slav against other openings.*

+*Openings that are tactical in nature are the ones that need the most memorization.
+As Black the Sicilian and King's Indea defenses would be good ones.
+As white, playing 1.e4 tends to lead to more tactical positions.
+For openings that require more understanding than memorization I would look at the Torre as White and the French Defense as black.*

+Matt analyzes his games, but doesn't auto-analyze with the tooling.

 ## My Chess Personality

 This link will give some ideas of how I approach chess based on a quiz I took.
 Now I didn't really understand all the quiz questions, but it does list some possible openings to look at.